ghc-proposals/ghc-proposals/proposals/0529-th-quotes-as-patterns.rst

 The Template Haskell AST is inherently unstable.
 Let's make that less of an issue.
 We can do that by allowing Quotes to be used instead of Template Haskell AST data constructors in patterns.
+This is a well-known technique used in many other languages' macro systems.

 Motivation
 ----------